You wish to start climbing, but have never done it before or you are not sure about the skills? Not to worry!

 Skill Tapes

-What is a Skill Development Card?
+What is a Skill Development Tapes?

 How does the competency system work?